evilcyber.com

 What you want are dumbbells with solid handles and spinlocks, both made of metal, and changeable cast-iron plates, like my pair above.

 Fixed-weight dumbbells you may soon outgrow and then end up having to buy another pair and another after that, while cheaper adjustable dumbbell sets sometimes have hollow handles, locks made of plastic and plates filled with sand.
-The first two mean that they won’t be able to hold a lot of weight and wear out, while plates filled with sand are rather huge and you won’t be able to put on more than a couple of them on one dumbbell – a sand-filled 10 lb plate has about the size of a cast-iron 20 lb plate.
+These aren’t able to hold a lot of weight and wear out and those plates filled with sand are rather huge.
+You can’t put more than a couple ofย them on one dumbbell – a sand-filled 10 lb plate has about the size of a cast-iron 20 lb plate.

 With a bit of luck you can buy a used pair, otherwise have a look at the 40-pound dumbbell set right here, which strikes me as a good set for the price.